pooleja/StatsE16/README.md

 ```

 The IP address will have the form 10.244.XXX.XXX.
 In this example, the IP address is "10.244.119.122".

+Register:
+Once it is running, just register your node IP with eSixteen.co and it will start polling your device at a minimum of every 24 hours.
+Register it [with eSixteen.co here.](http://www.esixteen.co/register)

 ## Make Sure it Stays Running
 To ensure the server stays running across reboots, you can create a reboot cron job.
 This will ensure the StatsE16 will be restarted any time the device comes back online.